Delray Beach

 Historical Beach Walk

-Since fresh water was unavailable for horses, the only means of delivering the mail was by row boat as far as the Lake Worth Lagoon and walking south from there.
+The only way for mail delivery was by row boat as far as the Lake Worth Lagoon and walking south from there.

 He stopped at the Orange Grove House of Refuge in Delray Beach before continuing his route to Miami.